SkiFire13/master-thesis/chapters/background/3-applications.typ

 We will thus say that a state $s$ satisfies a $mu$-calculus formula $phi$ if it is contained in its semantics, that is $s in sem(phi)_rho_0$, where $rho_0$ is initially undefined for all $x in Var$ and with some fixed value for all $p in Prop$.

-Intuitively the $mu$-calculus formulas have a similar meaning as in the common propositional logic, however it is also a modal logic thanks to the $boxx(\_)$ and $diam(\_)$ operators, requiring a formula to hold for respectively all or any state reachable by the current state through a transition with the given action.
-Fixpoints then allow to propagate this requirements after any number of transitions.
+Intuitively $tt$, $ff$, $p$, $x$, $phi or psi$ and $phi and psi$ formulas have a similar meaning as in the more common propositional logic, representing a formula that is respectively always true, false, satisfying $p$, $x$, either or both of the subformulas.
+However $mu$-calculus is also a modal logic thanks to the $boxx(\_)$ and $diam(\_)$ operators, which require a formula to hold for respectively all or any state reachable by the current state through a transition with the given action.
+On top of this fixpoints then allow to propagate this requirements across any number of transitions.

 For convenience we will also consider a slightly more expressive variant of $mu$-calculus.
 We define a new set as follow, and with the following semantics: